 So now that you’ve settled on a cloud storage solution, how do you ensure that your backups are automatically and regularly stored there?
 Well, almost all of the well-known providers have availed API’s for easy integration of other programs into their environments.
 You can create your own scripts in SQL Server to back up your databases, and also create programs use the API’s to create scheduled jobs to send your jobs to your cloud storage of choice.
 This, of course, requires more than a basic level of knowledge of SQL Server, and API integration and some development/ programming know-how.

-SQLBackupAndFTP already includes inbuilt API’s for saving your backups to the most popular enterprise cloud providers – Dropbox, Google Drive, Amazon S3, Microsoft OneDrive, Azure storage and OneDrive for Business.
+SQLBackupAndFTP already includes inbuilt API’s for saving your backups to the most popular enterprise cloud providers – Amazon S3, Dropbox, Google Drive, Microsoft OneDrive, Box, Azure Storage, OneDrive for Business, Backblaze B2, and Yandex Disk.
 You only need to create a backup job in which you specify the databases you require to backup and the backup frequency.
 Then click to select one of the inbuilt cloud storage solutions and authorize it to access your cloud account to upload the backup files there on your behalf.
 It’s really that simple.
 And the different access methods for the various cloud providers are also automatically taken care of in the user interface as part of the setup.
 For example, Google drive simply requires a one-click authorization access; while for Amazon S3 you have to define and enter a ‘storage container’ and an access key to use.
 See this post for a more detailed look at Azure storage for SQLBackupAndFTP.
 And for the cherry on top, SQLBackupAndFTP also includes hassle-free email notifications about your backup success or failure.

 So these are your take-aways from today’s post: first, cloud-based storage is now an excellent go-to solution for your SQL Server backups.
 And that it is advisable to go with the more established cloud-storage players.
 But after all of this you still require to set up an automated method of saving your precious backups to your cloud solution of choice.
 If you have the time and programming chops you can do this yourself.
 Or if not you can use the simple solution that is SQLBackupAndFTP to achieve this and more.